 What You Need to Start Making Pottery at Home – My Guide for New Potters

-For some new potters, it can seem overwhelming to start making pottery at home.
+For some new potters, starting to make pottery at home can feel overwhelming.
 The good news is that you can start out simple and grow your studio as you go.
 My initial setup was modest, utilizing basic tools and a small workspace.

-Because I have been asked by many potters through the years, I will share with you how I started making pottery at home to help make it easier for you.
-My guide will go through minimal investment and resources so that you can gradually expand your toolkit and equipment as your skills develop.
+Because I have been asked by many potters over the years, I will share how I started making pottery at home to help make it easier for you.
+My guide will focus on minimal investment and resources so you can gradually expand your toolkit and equipment as your skills develop.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.